psyplot/psyplot/docs/configuration.rst

     @verbatim
     In [1]: from psyplot import rcParams

+    @suppress
-    # is not shown because we have to disable the plugins
+    In [1]: # is not shown because we have to disable the plugins ...: from psyplot.config.rcsetup import RcParams, defaultParams_orig
-    @ suppress
-    In [1]: from psyplot.config.rcsetup import RcParams, defaultParams_orig
        ...: rcParams = RcParams(defaultParams=defaultParams_orig)
        ...: rcParams.update_from_defaultParams()